Merchant Cash Advance: A Complete Guide

-A MCA doesn’t hurt your credit score.
+An MCA doesn’t hurt your credit score.
 Issuers don’t report payments and defaults to credit bureaus (though there are other consequences for defaulting on a MCA), so a MCA won’t hurt your credit score.
 But a strong history of repayment also won’t boost your score, either.

 Cons of a MCA

 There’s no benefit to repaying early.
 With a factor rate, you pay a fixed amount of fees on top of the advance, so there’s no way to save on interest with a MCA.
 When you’re repaying a traditional “amortizing” small-business loan, early repayment results in less interest paid.
-If you refinance a merchant cash advance, you’ll still have to pay all of the agreed-upon fees, and you may also get hit with an early repayment penalty.

 You can fall into a debt-cycle.
 The speed of funding and easy approval of MCAs can trap you in a debt cycle if you’re not careful – especially if you don’t qualify for other types of financing.
 The extremely high cost and frequency of repayments for the first MCA could cause cash flow problems, leading to a borrower needing to take out another advance shortly after they borrowed the first MCA.
 A daily payment of hundreds or thousands of dollars, for example, could put a strain on your cash flow and put you at risk of default.